selvinsource/hazelcast-jet-ml/README.md

 * The Estimator is an algorithm that returns a Transformer given a dataset to fit
 * The Transformer is an ML model that transforms one dataset into another
-* A dataset is represented by a distributed Hazelcast IStreamList<T>
+* A dataset is represented by n Hazelcast IListJet (which is not distributed, in a future version this will be converted to a distributed IMapJet)

 Inspired by scikit-learn, see [paper].